 2. Sit in on (or audit) classes at a university in the major you’re considering

 Sitting in on a variety of courses can be a very efficient way to get a scope of the different subjects you can take.
 If you’re out visiting colleges, ask the staff if a student could sit in on a couple of classes from different programs.
 This way, the student could get a feel for the programs and how they differ from one another.

 Auditing classes is a different kind of commitment.
 This is basically when a student can come to every course and participate, but isn’t allowed to complete classwork or receive a grade.
 The professors are typically the ones to approve an audit.
 This will give students a deeper understanding of the subject, but will require much more commitment.
 Either way, when doing your college planning, make sure to include this on a pre-graduation checklist!

-Now is not the time to take English at a college.
+Now is not the time to take only the 101’s at a college.
 Now is the time to look at something wacky or interesting that a student would have never tried before.
 It’s the time to take a ‘Politics of the Simpsons’ course, or get incredibly specific with a subject a student already likes.
 Interested in studying law?
 What kind?
 Corporate?
 Criminal?
 This is a chance to get a sense of interest and choose the university that is strongest in those areas.

 Alas, here’s another fact: students will change their majors many, many times.
 The first two years of college are meant for exploring the sandbox, for picking toys and then throwing them away for new ones.
 That doesn’t mean students should be careless.
 They can know that what they think they like now will change.
 But when there is a chance to prepare, it should not be forsaken!